Derwentwater

 The famous beauty spot of Friars Crag is a short walk from the boat landings near to the main lakeside carpark.
 The crag derives its name from the pilgrims who once embarked from there to visit St.Herbert's Island.
 This is one of the most famous beauty spots in the whole of the Lake District, the view across Derwentwater towards Catbells fell is truly breathtaking.

-Rowing boats on the shore of Derwentwater at Keswick overlooking the sunset behind Catbells
+Boat landing jetties on the shore of Derwentwater at Keswick

 There are several islands within the lake: